paulipa/sico-wiki/tools/buyback.md

 - To get rid of that low value loot that you get from asteroid rats and from missions that is just making your hangars messy while getting paid for them.
 - Save you from paying market taxes yourself.

-The tax in the buyback is what covers most of the coalition activities.
+The tax in the buyback is what covers most of the community activities.
 As we have very little taxation on our community we heavily rely on the tax from buyback to support our activities and to expand our services.

 ## How does it work
 The buyback system is coded on Symfony and it pulls it price data currently from Jita buy orders.